scientificcomputing/seminar-23-11-2023/code/1-documentation-simple/README.md

 ### References
 We add a bibliography file `references.bib` to our repo, and cite things as {cite}`Yogi2018`
-See: [Jupyterbook: Citations](https://jupyterbook.org/en/stable/content/citations.html) for more information
+See: [Jupyter-book: Citations](https://jupyterbook.org/en/stable/content/citations.html) for more information

 ## Bibliography